mantidproject/documents/Design/EventFiltering/SplitTimeSeriesProperty.md

 * TYPE I: The log value within an arbitrary entry is constant.
 For example, motor position and temperature can be treated as this type of log;
 * TYPE II: The log value is a value measured at the beginning of a TimeSeriesProperty entry.
 And between start and stop time of the entry, the log value is not measured and cannot be treated as a constant.
 For example, proton charge is of this type.

+One of our assumption is that any TimeSeriesProperty entry is better to be kept complete during splitting.

-## Split TimeSeriesProperty use case 1
+## Split TYPE I TimeSeriesProperty Use Case 1

 In this case, there are more than 1 entry of TimeSeriesPrperty `P` between the start and stop time of a splitter i, i..e,  T\_(i-1), and T\_i, respectively.
 And The split entries will be written to a new TimeSeriesProperty indexed as w\_(i-1)).